A person holding a sad face sign over their crotch area.

 More robust scientific studies need to be conducted directly to investigate the effectiveness of castor oil for Peyronie’s Disease.

 Most existing evidence relies on anecdotal reports and small-scale studies.
-Some individuals report curvature, pain, and plaque size improvements after using castor oil massage.
+Some individuals report improvements in curvature, pain, and plaque size after using castor oil massage.

 Yet, these reports are subjective, and it’s crucial to remember that results may vary from person to person.
-Larger, controlled studies are needed to determine whether castor oil genuinely benefits Peyronie’s Disease.
+More significant, controlled studies are needed to determine whether castor oil genuinely benefits Peyronie’s Disease.

 For more reading about booty hip lifting massage oil.